-A. Weekly Leadership Reflection and Analysis (individual): Each week, students will write a 1-2 page, single-spaced (12 point Times New Roman font with one-inch margins) reflection and analysis.
-These assignments have two parts:

-- The reflection will discuss and reflect on their personal results from that week's leadership inventories.
+- A. Weekly Leadership Reflection and Analysis (individual): Each week, students will write a 1-2 page, single-spaced (12 point Times New Roman font with one-inch margins) reflection and analysis.
+These assignments have two parts: THERE ARE 11 cases.
+You should turn in 10 of them.
+That means you have one case you do not need to write on BUT you should read the book chapter and the case so that you are familiar with it and can discuss it. - 1.
+The reflection will discuss and reflect on their personal results from that week's leadership inventories.
 These appear at the end of each Northouse chapter. - 2.
 In the analysis, students will use key concepts from that week's Northouse readings to explain certain aspects of the Kowalski cases they read for that week.
 That is, they will use the theory to analyze the practice they read about in the related case studies (Kowalski text).
-The Leadership Reflection and Analysis assignments are due each Sunday following the schedule below.
+The Leadership Reflection and Analysis assignments are due each Monday following the schedule below.

-NOTE: these assignments will not be accepted late (after 8am following the date listed).
+NOTE: these assignments will not be accepted late (after 8 A.M.on the day following the date listed).

-August 29 → Northouse CH 1, 2 (Case 5)
+August 29 → Northouse CH 1, 2 (Case5)